 1793 - King Philip was believed to be the last purebred stallion, he stood in Kensington, CT

 1800- by this date there were virtually no Narragansetts to be found except those that had migrated to the west and the north, such as those that bred with the Figure RH, the soon to be foundation stallion of the Morgan Horse, and his sons, and his best stallion sons were the product of the Narragansett cross, such as Sherman Morgan 1809, Copperbottom RH 1810 and Voyageur RH.
 Many of the pacers ended up in Canada around the Montreal area, and were crossed with Morgan to produce the Canadian Pacer.
 Plus one of the foundation sires of the Canadian Pacer was a full Narragansett named Tippoo Sultan, by the full Narragansett stallion The Scape Goat out of a Narragansett mare (unnamed), and he proved so potent for speed and mid-gait racing ability he was thereafter called "the Messenger of Canada" (Wallace).
 Others made their way to the frontier area, as did many of the Virginia stock, in the areas of Kentucky, Missouri and Tennessee and from those bloodlines came lasting foundations of the later Saddlebred, Tennessee Walker, Missouri Fox Trotter and the Standardbred.

 [Paul Revere on his famous midnight ride warning his countrymen that the English were coming.
-He was most probably on a Narragansett Pacer or a cross, because stamina and speed were needed, and the utility breeds of the colony were not able to perform such a ride that required speed and great stamina, but for the Narragansett it would have been a easy excursion.]
+He (and the other 5 riders who made the ride) were most probably on a Narragansett Pacer or a cross, because stamina and speed were needed, and the utility breeds of the colony were not able to perform such a ride that required speed and great stamina, but for the Narragansett it would have been a easy excursion.]

 The Other Colonies